DuckBoss/Calculus-Integration-Techniques/SimpsonsRule/README.md

-## This section includes a simple implementation of the Simpson Rule.
+## This section contains simple implementations of the Linear Average Rule.